Sergio Arribas (footballer, born 2003)

-Sergio Arribas Prieto (born 10 February 2003) is a Spanish professional footballer who plays for SD Huesca, on loan from Real Betis.
-Mainly a centre-back, he can also play as a left-back.
+Sergio Arribas Prieto (born 10 February 2003) is a Spanish professional footballer who plays for Cádiz CF. Mainly a centre-back, he can also play as a left-back.

 Career

 Born in Burgos, Castile and León, Arribas joined Rayo Vallecano's youth sides in July 2021, from hometown side Burgos CF. He was promoted to their reserves in Tercera Federación in 2022, and established himself as a starter during the 2022–23 season.

 On 7 July 2024, Arribas joined Real Betis on a two-year deal, and was initially assigned to the B-team in Primera Federación.
 He made his first team – and La Liga – debut the following 25 January, starting in a 1–0 away win over RCD Mallorca.

 On 7 July 2025, Arribas renewed his contract with the Verdiblancos until 2028, and moved to Segunda División side SD Huesca on a one-year loan deal.
+On 29 January of the following year, he moved to fellow league team Cádiz CF on a three-and-a-half-year contract.